Dog Agility training in Torbay (UK).....

 Weekend classes are most in demand, followed by evenings.

 Slots do come up fairly regularly, and we're constantly working to make more available.
-Please be aware, though, that it can take a bit longer to find a class for you if these are the only times you're able to attend.
+Please be aware, though, that it can take a bit longer to find a class for you if these are the only times you're able to attend or you have very limited days/times you're available.

 Get in touch!